modcommunity/how-to-make-a-gmod-server-with-mods-and-addons/README.md

 ![Workshop Add To Collection](./images/workshop_addtocol.png)

 Next, we'll need to extract the ID from the URL.
-The numberic ID is located after the `id` query paramenter in the URL.
+The numeric ID is located after the `id` query parameter in the URL.

 ![Workshop Addon URL](./images/workshop_modurl.png)